 - Educational Psychology Service

 - Speech and Language Therapists

 - School Nurse/NHS

 - Community Paediatrician

 - Occupational Therapists

+- Specialist Outreach

+- Early Help Navigators

+- SCIEs (Safeguarding Children In Education team)

-Our admission and transitional arrangements for pupils with SEN include:
+Our admission and transitional arrangements for pupils with SEND include:

 The school complies fully with the Equality Act 2010 and the School Admissions Code 2012 in relation to the arrangements for the admission of disabled pupils.
-Where a child is disabled the school will make reasonable adjustments and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage compared to other pupils
+Where a child is disabled the school will make reasonable adjustments and provide auxiliary aids or services where reasonable to ensure that no disabled child is placed at a substantial disadvantage compared to other pupils senco@victoriaroad.cheshire.sch.uk

-When a child with SEND is transitioning to another school the SENCO will discuss transition arrangements (both in to school and onwards) with parents, other educational settings and external agencies and plan the most effective transition.
+When a child with SEND is transitioning to another school the SENCO will discuss transition arrangements (both in to school and onwards) with parents/carers, other educational settings and external agencies and plan the most effective transition.
 This could include additional visits, a longer phased introduction, 1:1 support for a time.

-Our arrangements for ensuring the involvement of parents of children with SEN are as follows:

-The point of contact for all parents/carers of pupils with SEN is the SENCO - Cara Chesters cchesters@victoriaroad.cheshire.sch.uk
+Our arrangements for ensuring the involvement of parents/carers of children with SEND are as follows: The point of contact for all parents/carers of pupils with SEND is the SENCO - Sue Thompson

 Following identification of concerns by a class teacher, the SENCO and class teacher will meet with the pupil's family for a timely discussion.
 This discussion focuses on the desired outcomes for the child and looks at what provision might be necessary to enable the child to reach those outcomes.
-The SENCO will also signpost the parent to any other agencies and sources of advice/support.
-Parents of pupils with SEN have regular meetings with their child's class teacher and the SENCO to review their progress, their need and to plan future provision.
+The SENCO will also signpost the parent/carer to any other agencies and sources of advice/support.
+Parents/carers of pupils with SEND have regular meetings with their child's class teacher and the SENCO to review their progress, their need and to plan future provision.